udidol/add-whatsapp-button/readme.txt

 *Add WhatsApp Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.

 == Changelog ==

+= 1.1.0 =
+* Updated compatibility with WordPress 5.1.1
+* Added a "Hide Button" option to the WhatsApp button.
+It adds a small button on the corner of the WhatsApp button that enables site visitors to hide the WhatsApp button if it bothers them.
+The "Hide Button" has two options:
+  * Full Remove: Completely remove the button from the page
+  * Hide with Toggle Button: Slides the WhatsApp button to the side (outside page boundaries).
+This enables the site visitor to un-hide the WhatsApp button later, if they want.

+= 1.0.4 =
+* Updated compatibility with WordPress 5.1
+* Minor bug fixes

 = 1.0.3 =
 * Updated compatibility with WordPress 5.0
 * Minor bug fixes